meteor/meteor/content/security.md

 WebApp.connectHandlers.use(helmet())
 ```

-At a minimum, Meteor recommends developers to set the following headers.
+At a minimum, Meteor recommends users to set the following headers.
 Note that code examples shown below are specific to Helmet.

 <h3 id="csp">Content Security Policy</h3>